 "How can you learn from your mistakes if you can't remember them?"

-"Westworld" on HBO, a series written by Jonathan Nolan and Lisa Joy, takes place in an expensive, very sophisticated adult amusement park, populated by role playing androids and human guests, interacting, set in the old West, circa 1870's.
-In Season 1 the androids experience frequent destructive events, after which, they're patched up and fixed.
+In "Westworld" on HBO, written by Jonathan Nolan and Lisa Joy, Season 1 begins in an expensive, very sophisticated adult amusement park, populated by role playing androids and human guests, interacting, set in the old West, circa 1870's.
+The androids frequently experience destructive events, after which, they're patched up and fixed.
 Each incident that put them in the lab is wiped from their memories.
 The androids think they're humans living in the old West; they're always in character.
 Park administrators don't want them dwelling on what happened, how they may have lost a body part, but have it back the next day, least they become self aware of their android status, or think about self-determination.
 In one episode a leading character, Bernard Lowe, an android behavioral specialist and park administrator played by Jeffrey Wright, says to Maeve Millay, an android prostitute played by Thandie Newton: "How can you learn from your mistakes if you can't remember them?"
 Let's extrapolate on that a bit.

 Walking through the Looking Glass of US History, as taught in US public schools.